HealthJoy Connected Navigation Platform

 What Is a Health Savings Account?

-To help counter escalating costs, health insurance companies resorted to creating high-quality plan options at affordable prices - a process that changed the health insurance marketplace considerably.
-Although we’ve already witnessed the emergence of PPOs, HMOs, and other types of managed care options meant to steer consumers to certain providers at lower claims costs, there was a point in time where major savings for these plans flatlined.
+Although we’ve seen the emergence of PPOs, HMOs and other options meant to steer consumers to certain providers at lower claims costs, there was a point in time where major savings for these plans flatlined.
 To keep health care affordable, companies have shifted out-of-pocket risks to consumers.
-In this post, we're talking contribution limits, why HSAs are useful tools, and how they work.
+In this post, we'll examine the history of HSAs, how they work, contribution limits and much more!

 Health Savings Accounts: A History